jcaillon/valet/docs/working-on-bash-scripts.md

 # How to work on bash script

 > [!INFORMATION]
 > Disclaimer: This page is just one opinion.
-This is not the best way to work on bash scripts, this is just an explanation on how I work.
+This is not the best way to work on bash scripts, this is just an explanation of how I work.

 ## IDE

-I work mostly with VS code on windows + WSL.
+I work with VS code on windows + WSL.

 Install VS code from [here](https://code.visualstudio.com/download).